swiftwithlove/reddit-help/README.md

 # reddit-help

+Each project maps to a single question on reddit.

 ### TwoVCs
-Is in response to this question on reddit:
+##### Posted byu/agballen 2 hours ago

-- Stuck on programmatically adding two view controllers inside a root view controller and have both views inside the view controllers work properly :( ##### Posted byu/agballen 2 hours ago
+- Stuck on programmatically adding two view controllers inside a root view controller and have both views inside the view controllers work properly :(